 Today's AI hardware technologies-built from commodity materials and components, albeit assembled and operated through co-designed architecture efforts-are simply incapable of scaling to the level of throughput required for our most pressing challenges, particularly in foundation models, surrogates, complex systems, software development, and engineering.
 Each of these areas requires a function step change in the nation's ability to train on massive datasets and parameter spaces that dwarf what is possible in even one-off "hero calculations" today.
 Analysis of the requirements in each of these areas indicates a need for at least three orders of magnitude improvement in efficiency over the next 15 years.
-This is driven by the need to support routine training of brain-scale neuro-symbolic models with an agility and responsiveness 100 times more than the current state-of-theart while achieving a 20-times improvement in energy efficiency.
+This is driven by the need to support routine training of brain-scale neuro-symbolic models with an agility and responsiveness 100 times more than the current state-ofthe-art while achieving a 20-times improvement in energy efficiency.
 Currently, the largest model requires approximately 175 to 540 billion parameters to describe its state space and took the equivalent of half of the combined computing resources of the top ten supercomputers in the world for over a month.

 Future systems must be capable of routinely training models with over a quadrillion parameters.
 Incrementally training models this large in real time will require hardware with adaptive resilience, differentiable resources, lattice-structures of memory and computation, and dynamic precision.

 Adaptive resilience will enable architects to place resiliency on control paths while relaxing it on data paths where there is more error tolerance (due to the inherent error of the underlying data).
 Dynamic precision will enable massive improvements in efficiency while improving model robustness.
+Differentiable hardware resources will enable global optimization among compute elements in loss function minimization, further improving performance and the ability to backtrack when errors are encountered that would otherwise result in ad hoc "solutions" to convergence that are currently based on trial and error rather than causal analysis.
+Lattice structures will enable major gains in efficiency and the ability to drive massive hybrid parallelism (model and data) that are out of reach on today's systems.
+These technology advances coupled with deep co-design are the path to meeting our grand challenges.

-Differentiable hardware resources will enable global optimization among compute elements in loss function New hardware architectures will also be required to address daunting challenges in computing at the edge.
+New hardware architectures will also be required to address daunting challenges in computing at the edge.
 This is particularly true for complex systems and autonomous discovery, where hyper-local decision making is often needed.
-Harsh and inaccessible environments will prevent the routine use of a remote HPC environment for active learning, inference, and control, necessitating a level of AI computational density that far outstrips what is available today.
+Harsh and inaccessible environments will prevent the routine use of a remote HPC environment for active learning, inference, and control, necessitating a level of Al computational density that far outstrips what is available today.
 These requirements will drive further advances in critical dimension shrink, integration, and novel architectures to achieve power/performance requirements while improving the latency of response by several orders of magnitude.
 These architectures will need to be engineered for graceful degradation over time with predictable reliability and performance.
 In essence, we will need to achieve a "resilient petaflop and petabyte at the edge" over the next 15 years.
 Such a capabilities would catalyze an entirely new ecosystem of technologies to support the diversity of workloads from the largest scale HPC environments to embedded computing at the far edge.